 - Your funds will be deposited and ready to start working for you.

 What should I consider when moving my HSA funds?

 With the decision to transfer or rollover your funds, there are a few guidelines you need to keep in mind:

-- The transfer of funds from one HSA to another is free and can be completed without any limitations.
+- The transfer of funds from one HSA to another can be completed without any limitations.